cloudfoundry-community/eirini-on-microk8s/README.md

 ```

 ## Notes
 - The Eirini is configured to stage on Kubernetes.
-This Vagrantfile is not tested with staging on Diego and may require more resources.
+This Vagrantfile has not been tested with staging on Diego and may require more resources.